 When someone says thank you or doesn’t say thank you, how does that make you feel?
 If someone sends you a thank-you card, or you send a thank-you card.
 Do you feel positive or negative?
 The act of being thankful takes the focus off yourself and onto something positive.
 Have you noticed the more you focus on yourself, the more miserable you feel?
 My last post describes how sub-conscious negative thoughts affect our relationships and how to change your relationships and the world with one simple act.
 You can read it here if you haven’t read it yet: Relationship and World Changing Kindness

 I was a depressed, miserable, angry, anxious person for a long time before I discovered the power of forgiveness, transforming painful memories, and being thankful.
 I discovered in my research that every thought has a life energy (positive) and a death energy (negative).
 Being thankful transforms a negative mindset into a positive mindset.
 A positive mindset makes you feel happy and at peace with yourself and your world.
 It is amazing how powerful thankfulness is in your life or circumstance.
-Being thankful is difficult to do at times because we tend to gravitate toward misery for some strange reason.
+Being thankful is difficult to do at times because we tend to gravitate toward misery and resentment for some strange reason.
 I struggled being thankful my whole life.

 What prevents a thankful heart?